 Phonological CorpusTools (PCT) is a freely available open-source tool for doing phonological analysis on transcribed corpora.
 For the latest information, please refer to the PCT website.
 PCT is intended to be an analysis aid for researchers who are specifically interested in investigating the relationships that may hold between individual sounds in a language.
 There is an ever-increasing interest in exploring the roles of frequency and usage in understanding phonological phenomena (e.g., [Bybee2001], [Ernestus2011], [Frisch2011]), but many corpora and existing corpus-analysis software tools are focused on dialogue- and sentence-level analysis, and/or the computational skills needed to efficiently handle large corpora can be daunting to learn.

-PCT is designed with the phonologist in mind and has an easy-to-use graphical user interface that requires no programming knowledge, though it can also be used with a command-line interface,1 and all of the original code is freely available for those who would like access to the source (though we do not actively provide tech support for API functionality).
+PCT is designed with the phonologist in mind and has an easy-to-use graphical user interface that requires no programming knowledge, and all of the original code (written in Python) is freely available for those who would like access to the source (though we do not actively provide tech support for API functionality).
 It specifically includes the following capabilities:

 Summary descriptions of a corpus, including type and token frequency of individual segments in user-defined environments;

 Calculation of the phonotactic probability of a word, given the other words that exist in the corpus (cf. [Vitevitch2004]);

 Calculation of the extent to which any pair of sounds is predictably distributed given a set of environments that they can occur in, as a measure of phonological contrastiveness (cf. [Hall2009], [Hall2012]; [Hall2013a]);